Support for Entrepreneurs with Disability Entreprenurship Resources and Special Programs

 In my State—New Hampshire—the Community Development Finance Authority (CDFA) is the financial engine that drives community economic development.
 It invests an average of $15 million of financial resources on an annual basis, including the competitive deployment of grants, loans and New Hampshire state tax credit equity, to support nonprofits, municipalities and businesses.

 There are other independent sources of support and information that can inspire and help and inspire startups by people with disabilities.
 For instance, Disability Owned is a free business streaming service for people with disabilities.
 Disability Owned is available on laptop and streaming services.
-Boston Media, LLC, the creators and managers, is a member of the National Disability Institute (financial education & empowerment for people with disabilities) Community Navigator Pilot Program (CNPP), funded in part through a grant from the Small Business Administration.
+Boston Media LLC, the creators and managers, is a member of the National Disability Institute (financial education & empowerment for people with disabilities) Community Navigator Pilot Program (CNPP), funded in part through a grant from the Small Business Administration.

 Remote Working—Often the Norm for Startups by People with a Disability

 Disabled people are not alone in finding advantages from working with no formal office.
 Globally, 16 percent of companies are fully remote according to an Owl labs study, State of Hybrid Work.
-This same study found that about 62 percent of workers aged 22 to 65 claim to work remotely at least occasionally.
+This same study found that about 62 per cent of workers aged 22 to 65 claim to work remotely at least occasionally.

 In 2021, Upwork predicted 36.2 million workers or 22 percent of Americans will be working remotely by the year 2025.
 This is an 87 percent increase from pre-pandemic levels. whether or not this forecast becomes true, the impact of the volume of home-based workers makes for ready acceptance of home-based people with disability who build startups.